mythril-forge/vanilla-spells/spells/cantrips/minor-illusion.md

 The image can't create sound, light, smell, or any other sensory effect.
 Physical interaction with the image reveals it to be an illusion, because things can pass through it.

-If a creature uses its action to examine the sound or image, the creature can determine that it is an illusion with a successful Intelligence (Investigation) check against your spell save DC.
+If a creature uses its action to examine the sound or image, the creature can determine that it is an illusion with a successful Intelligence (Investigation) Check against your Spell Save DC.
 If a creature discerns the illusion for what it is, the illusion becomes faint to the creature.

 ---